Get In Touch

 HEPA Filtration

-A high-efficiency particulate air (HEPA) filtration system is crucial for filtering out particles in an ISO 7 cleanroom.
+A high-efficiency particulate air (HEPA) filtration system is necessary for filtering out particles in an ISO 7 cleanroom.

 In ISO Class 7 cleanrooms, how airflow is designed is just as important as filtration.